nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - `name 1 John Doe`

   Changes the name of the client at index 1 to `John Doe`.

-- `email 2 johndoe@example.com`

-    Changes the email of the client at index 2 to `johndoe@exmaple.com`.

 <div markdown="block" class="alert alert-info">